cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

   ...
   $ ./bin/cdap.sh stop

-Or, if you are using Windows, use the batch script cdap.bat to start the SDK.
+Or, if you are using Windows, use the batch script ``cdap.bat`` to start and stop the SDK.

-Once CDAP is started successfully, you can see the CDAP Console running in a web browser at ``localhost:9999``, where you can deploy example applications and interact with CDAP.
+Once CDAP is started successfully, in a web browser you will be able to see the CDAP Console running at ``localhost:9999``, where you can deploy example applications and interact with CDAP.

 Creating an Application
 =======================